If eating flowers sounds weird to you, you’re not alone. Most of us don’t grow up eating flowers… or do we?

 Flavor profile varies from sweet and floral to vegetal or slightly metallic, depending on the variety.
 Always harvest the plumpest buds, just before they open.

-How to use: In Asian cuisine, salads, desserts, deep-fried, or sautéed with garlic and asparagus.
+How to use: In Asian cuisine, salads, desserts, stuffed and baked, deep-fried, or sautéed with garlic and asparagus.

 Growing tip: Best in full sun or light shade in fairly moist, well-drained soil amended with organic matter.